kaikue/MagicOfTheStars/README.md

 	- Giant hourglass that slows down time when you roll (or reverses it or something?)

 ### UI
-- logo animation (press any key to skip)
+- logo animation scene (press any key to skip)
 - would loading overlay work if instantiated just before loading, instead of activating? that would be better
+- Pause menu- keep MenuSound around somehow and have resume sound?
-- fix pause menu
+- Pause menu open/close sound
-- Don't play select sound on automatic start selection (check if close to start?)
+- Don't play select sound on automatic start selection (check if close to menu's creation?)
 - make enter key work for pressing buttons
 - TextMeshPro
 	- Outline on star # GUI (white text, dark outline)